 1997 – 2008

 Air Berlin sought to stand out in Germany’s air transport market by adopting a low-cost carrier strategy.
 This strategy was designed to attract passengers seeking affordable, comfortable travel.
-By significantly lowering ticket prices while maintaining quality, the airline grew its customer base and strengthened its position in the market.
+By significantly lowering ticket prices while maintaining quality, the airline grew its customer base and strengthened its market position.

-The airline introduced a new emblem to reflect these strategic changes, focusing on affordability and quality.
+The airline introduced a new emblem to reflect these strategic changes, with a focus on affordability and quality.
 The emblem effectively combined these themes, showcasing Air Berlin’s dedication to high-quality, low-cost services.
 The logo redesign involved making the graphic elements smaller and the text larger, creating a balanced and harmonious appearance.

 2008 – 2017

-In 2008, Air Berlin introduced a new logo that was visually striking and remained in use until the company stopped operating in 2017.
+In 2008, Air Berlin introduced a visually striking new logo that remained in use until the company ceased operations in 2017.
 The logo featured an elongated red oval resembling an airplane window, with an airplane wing and the sun inside.
-These elements symbolized prosperity and an optimistic future and formed a stylized lowercase letter “a,” the first letter of the company’s name.
+These elements symbolized prosperity and an optimistic future, forming a stylized lowercase “a,” the first letter of the company’s name.
 This design gave the logo a unique and memorable look.

 The slim curves in the company’s text created a feeling of lightness and comfort, aligning with Air Berlin’s commitment to providing affordable flights without sacrificing quality or onboard comfort.
 This logo was crucial in reinforcing Air Berlin’s status as Germany’s second-largest carrier.